 Let me ask you this: do you know persons who you think are boring or bored?
 Have you ever met a Christian who seemed “stuck” in a particular phase, unable to move forward?

 One possible explanation could be a lack of spiritual growth in that person.

 ‘Well, come on already!’
 You’re probably shouting.
 ‘What do you mean by growth?’

 The dictionary answer is that growth is the process of increasing in size, progressive development or evolution.
 After a certain age, the only growth some of us experience is in our waistlines.
 A growth that we definitely don’t want!

 For an adult, ‘progressive development’ or personal growth, means that there is an increase in self-awareness, time and energy are spent developing talents.

 It means that you’re working on career advancement or trying to earn and save more money.
 One of the main things we focus on will be trying to enhance the quality of our life, and if you haven’t already, having a family becomes really important to you.

-As a Christian it goes a step further.
-Not only should you be focused on developing the skill you already have and learning new ones, it now becomes necessary to increase in the things of God.
+As a Christian, it goes a step further.
+Not only should you be focused on developing the skill you already have and learning new ones, it now becomes necessary to increase in the knowledge of the things of God.